 For additional protection against the summer heat, we may also recommend installing a radiant barrier as part of your insulation upgrade.
 As a superior insulation type for roofs, usually installed along rafters and attic walls, a radiant barrier is made from a highly reflective material that diverts heat away from the home.

-Do you think it may be time to update the insulation in your attic?
-No matter how small the job, Standard Insulating Company is here to help with your attic insulation needs.
-We’ll start with a free, in-depth energy analysis to assess your home insulation.
-Should we discover that your home could benefit from an upgrade, our team can handle all aspects of the attic insulation process — while even helping you qualify for up to $250 in rebates from Duke Energy, making this important retrofit work
+If you are looking for ways to make your home more sustainable, and more comfortable, or are hoping to add value to your home with attic insulation, Standard Insulating Company is here to help.
+Once we have had a chance to talk to you about your home insulation concerns, as well as your comfort and energy goals, we will start with a free, in-depth energy analysis to assess your home insulation.
+Should we discover that your home could benefit from an upgrade, our team can handle all aspects of the attic insulation process — while even helping you qualify for up to $250 in rebates from Duke Energy, reducing attic insulation costs.